MiguelDomingues/md-localize/README.md

 Path to Google translate .json credentials file.
 The file is obtained from a service account in the Google Cloud Console.

+### --update-image-relative-paths

+Flag to enable updating relative paths to images to point to the original image.
+Only used when `translate` action is specified.

+### --update-links-relative-paths

+Flag to enable updating relative paths to other files (not images) to point to the original file.
+Only used when `translate` action is specified.